-- Establishing, monitoring and reviewing the strategic direction of the Company; - Delegating management authorities; - Ensuring the health, safety and well-being of employees; - Ensuring that the Company's obligations to shareholders are understood and met; - Ensuring protection of the environment as it pertains to Company operations; - Evaluating corporate risk and monitoring internal controls; - Setting the Company's values and standards;

-- Setting Corporate Governance policies; - Approving master budgets and allocating financial resources; - Reviewing financial performance to budget and amending resourcing where required; - Approving material transactions, significant management initiatives, investment strategies and major capital purchases or divestments; - Appointment, remuneration and/or termination of the Chief Executive Officer and the Company Secretary; and - Any other matter considered desirable and in the interest of the Company.
+- Establishing, monitoring and reviewing the strategic direction of the Company; - Delegating management authorities; - Ensuring the health, safety and well-being of employees; - Ensuring that the Company's obligations to shareholders are understood and met; - Ensuring protection of the environment as it pertains to Company operations; - Evaluating corporate risk and monitoring internal controls; - Setting the Company's values and standards; - Setting Corporate Governance policies; - Approving master budgets and allocating financial resources; - Reviewing financial performance to budget and amending resourcing where required; - Approving material transactions, significant management initiatives, investment strategies and major capital purchases or divestments; - Appointing, remunerating and/or terminating of the Chief Executive Officer and the Company Secretary; and - Any other matter considered desirable and in the interest of the Company.

-Day to day operation of the Company is delegated to the Managing Director, who is accountable to the Board.
+While the Company determines its next business objectives, day to day operation of the Company is delegated to Mr Tal Silberman and Mr Greg Starr, who are accountable to the Board.
 The Board also retains certain powers that it does not delegate to management.
 The delegation of authority and responsibility is clearly defined in writing.